Celebrating 25 years of DDD's Excellence and Social Impact.

 Economic Inclusion

 E-commerce platforms increasingly rely on AI to generate product descriptions, moderate reviews, and answer customer questions.
 If these tools fail to understand dialect variations, small businesses may be disadvantaged.
+Government services are also shifting online — tax filings, permit applications, and benefit eligibility checks often involve conversational interfaces.
+If those systems function unevenly across languages, citizens may find themselves excluded from essential services.

 Cultural Preservation

 Many languages carry rich oral traditions, local histories, and unique knowledge systems.
-Digitizing and modeling these languages can contribute to preservation efforts.
 AI systems can assist in transcribing oral narratives, generating educational materials, and building searchable archives.
-They may even help younger generations engage with heritage languages.
+Used thoughtfully, AI can function as a cultural archive.
+Used carelessly, it risks becoming another channel for imbalance.

 AI Safety and Fairness Risks

 Safety systems often rely on language understanding.
 Content moderation filters, toxicity detection models, and misinformation classifiers are language-dependent.
 If these systems are calibrated primarily for dominant languages, harmful content in underrepresented languages may slip through more easily.
-Alternatively, overzealous filtering might suppress benign speech due to misinterpretation.
+Misinformation campaigns can exploit these weaknesses.

 Emerging Technical Approaches to Closing the Gap